-The Duoma di Siena is a beautiful, mostly white 13th century medieval cathedral dedicated to Santa Maria Assunta and one of the most popular Siena attractions.
+The Duoma di Siena, or Siena Cathedral, is a beautiful, mostly white 13th century medieval cathedral dedicated to Santa Maria Assunta and one of the most popular Siena attractions.
 The stunning facade gives way to an impressive interior.
-Unlike many churches in Italy, there is a €4 entry fee to go inside, but this its included with some of the many ticket bundles that are available.
+Unlike many churches in Italy, there is a €4 entry fee to go inside, but this is included with some of the many ticket bundles that are available.
 Note that modest dress is required to enter.

 Search the streets for the seventeen animals of the Contrade

 Historically Siena is divided into seventeen Contrade, or districts.
 Each has it’s own flag and symbol.
 These are visible in many hidden and not-so-hidden places as you wander throughout the city.
 How many Siena Contrada flags can you spot while checking out the Siena sights?